-Living in a small house and continually battling the clutter, the Marie Kondo’s Netflix series has me transfixed to the television.
+Living in a small house and continually battling the clutter, Marie Kondo’s Netflix series has me transfixed to the television.

 After watching a few KonMari episodes, I decided to sort through some of my technology products.
 Here are some of the handy tips I discovered.